Brandon22030/Trello-WordPress/README.md

 # Trello Post-it (TWP)

-Une application web inspirée de Trello qui s'intègre avec WordPress via son API REST.
-L'application permet de gérer des tâches et des notes sous forme de tableaux kanban, en utilisant WordPress comme backend pour stocker les données.
+A Trello-inspired web application that integrates with WordPress via its REST API.
+The application allows you to manage tasks and notes in the form of kanban boards, using WordPress as the backend to store data.

 ![capt1](./trello_postit/src/assets/img/cap1.png)
 ![capt2](./trello_postit/src/assets/img/cap2.png)
 ![capt3](./trello_postit/src/assets/img/cap3.png)
 ![capt4](./trello_postit/src/assets/img/cap4.png)

-## Description du Projet
+## Project Description

-"Trello Post-it" est une application web qui transforme WordPress en un système de gestion de tâches visuel de type Trello.
-L'interface utilisateur est développée avec Vue.js 3 et Tailwind CSS, offrant une expérience moderne et réactive similaire à Trello.
+Trello Post-it is a web application that transforms WordPress into a Trello-like visual task management system.
+The user interface is developed with Vue.js 3 and Tailwind CSS, providing a modern and responsive experience similar to Trello.

 Le projet utilise l'architecture suivante :
-- **Frontend** : Vue.js 3, Tailwind CSS, Pinia (pour la gestion d'état)
+- **Frontend** : Vue.js 3, Tailwind CSS, Pinia (for state management)
 - **Backend** : WordPress REST API
-- **Outils de développement** : Vite, ESLint, Prettier
+- **Development tools** : Vite, ESLint, Prettier

-## Fonctionnalités Principales
+## Main Features

-1. **Gestion des Tableaux Kanban**
+1. **Kanban Board Management**
-   - Création, modification et suppression de listes (catégories WordPress)
+- Creating, editing, and deleting lists (WordPress categories)
-   - Création, modification et suppression de cartes (articles WordPress)
+- Creating, editing, and deleting cards (WordPress posts)
-   - Glisser-déposer des cartes entre les listes
+- Drag and drop cards between lists

-2. **Intégration avec WordPress**
+2. **WordPress Integration**
-   - Les listes correspondent aux catégories WordPress
+- Lists correspond to WordPress categories
-   - Les cartes correspondent aux articles WordPress
+- Cards correspond to WordPress posts
-   - Authentification via JWT pour les opérations d'écriture
+- Authentication via JWT for write operations

-3. **Gestion des Commentaires**
+3. **Comment Management**
-   - Ajout de commentaires aux cartes (articles)
+- Adding comments to cards (posts)
-   - Modification et suppression des commentaires
+- Editing and deleting comments
-   - Affichage des commentaires pour chaque carte
+- Viewing comments for each card

-4. **Interface Utilisateur**
+4. **User Interface**
-   - Interface inspirée de Trello avec un design moderne
+- Trello-inspired interface with a modern design
-   - Vue d'ensemble du tableau avec toutes les listes et cartes
+- Board overview with all lists and cards
-   - Affichage détaillé des cartes avec leurs informations et commentaires
+- Detailed display of cards with their information and comments
-   - Navigation intuitive entre les différentes vues
+- Intuitive navigation between different views

-5. **Fonctionnalités de Données**
+5. **Data Features**
-   - Synchronisation en temps réel avec la base de données WordPress
+- Real-time synchronization with the WordPress database
-   - Gestion des états avec Pinia pour une expérience utilisateur fluide
+- State management with Pinia for a seamless user experience
-   - Persistance des données via l'API REST de WordPress
+- Data persistence via the WordPress REST API

-6. **Personnalisation**
+6. **Personalization**
-   - Arrière-plan personnalisé pour le tableau
+- Custom background for the table
-   - Interface adaptative pour différentes tailles d'écran
+- Responsive interface for different screen sizes

-## Prérequis
+## Prerequisites

-- Node.js et npm
+- Node.js and npm
 - Vue.js
 - Tailwind CSS
-- WordPress avec l'API REST activée
+- WordPress with REST API enabled
-- Un token JWT valide pour l'authentification WordPress
+- A valid JWT token for WordPress authentication

 ## Installation

--   Clonez le contenu dans votre répertoire web de travail avec `git clone "repository"`
+- Clone the content into your working web directory with `git clone "repository"`
--   Démarrez votre WordPress avec `php -S localhost:<votre port>`
+- Start your WordPress with `php -S localhost:<your port>`
--   Modifiez votre token et remplacez votre localhost WordPress dans le store
+- Modify your token and replace your WordPress localhost in the store
--   Exécutez `npm install`
+- Run `npm install`
--   Exécutez `npm run dev`
+- Run `npm run dev`

 # Usage